 This is one of Moogie’s recipes.
-I have done this in a food processor as well as by hand.
+I have done this in a food processor but I usually make by hand.
 When using the food processor, I put all ingredients in at once, then pulse until bubbles form.
 The secret either way is not to overbeat; stop as soon as big bubbles form on the surface.
-I also think it is important to have hot pan with metled butter and oven heated to 450 degrees F when the batter is ready so batter can go directly into the oven.
-In recent years I have switched from eggs to "Egg Beaters" with great success.
+I also think it is important to have pan hot with melted butter and oven heated to 450 degrees F when the batter is ready so batter can go directly into the oven.
+In recent years I have switched from eggs to "egg product" with great success.

 Preheat oven to 450 degrees F.